cloudfoundry/cc-api-v3-style-guide/README.md

 Each member of a links object is a "link".
 A link **MUST** be a JSON object.
-A link **MUST** contain a `href:` field, which is a string containing the link's relative URL.
+A link **MUST** contain a `href` field, which is a string containing the link's relative URL.
-A link **may** contain a `method:` field, which is a string containing the HTTP verb that must be used to follow the URL.
+A link **may** contain a `method` field, which is a string containing the HTTP verb that must be used to follow the URL.

 ### Example